grzbla/play-loud/README.md

 @="\"C:\\full\\path\\to\\play.exe\" \"%1\""
 ```

 Then run it via double-click or from your setup script.
+Adding to PATH works too.

 ---